-- 1. Subject to the provisions set forth later in this policy, full-time regular non-law enforcement employees who must miss work because of job related injuries or illness shall be eligible to receive Temporary Income Benefits. - 2.
+- 4. Physician's Release: An employee who has been receiving Temporary Income Benefits or Salary Continuation is required to provide a DWC-73: Work Status Form noting a full or modified duty release to return to work and signed by the attending physician before being allowed to return to work. - 5.
+Temporary Income Benefits: Subject to the provisions set forth later in this policy, full-time regular non-law enforcement employees who must miss work because of job related injuries or illness shall be eligible to receive Temporary Income Benefits. - a.
 Temporary Income Benefits are paid at seventy (70%) of the employee's regular rate.
-Employees may use vacation, sick or other leave to supplement their Temporary Income Benefits to equal their gross pay received at the time of injury. - 3.
-Temporary Income Benefits shall continue for the period of the job related disability or until Maximum Medical Improvement has been certified.

-- 4. Temporary Income Benefits shall not be charged against vacation, sick leave or other leave. - 5.
-Temporary Income Benefits benefit shall be subject to the following provisions: - a.
-The injury or illness must be the direct result of the employee performing their job. - b.
-An employee with an injury who is able, as determined by the attending physician on the DWC-73: Work Status Form, to perform light duty will be given a Bona Fide Offer of Employment for a modified duty position in their original department or for another department. - c.
-An employee who does not qualify for Temporary Income Benefits or whose benefits are used up before being released to duty by the attending physician may use their sick leave and/or vacation to supplement their income. - d.
-An employee who has used all Temporary Income Benefits, sick leave and vacation as the result of a job related injury or illness before being released to return to work by the attending physician may be granted a leave of absence, without pay, for a reasonable period if so recommended by their Department Head/Elected Official.
+Employees may use vacation, sick or other leave to supplement their Temporary Income Benefits to equal their gross pay received at the time of injury. - b.
+Temporary Income Benefits shall continue for the period of the job-related disability or until Maximum Medical Improvement has been certified. - c.
+Temporary Income Benefits shall not be charged against vacation, sick leave or other leave. - d.
+Temporary Income Benefits benefit shall be subject to the following provisions: - The injury or illness must be the direct result of the employee performing their job. - An employee with an injury who is able, as determined by the attending physician on the DWC-73: Work Status Form, to perform light duty will be given a Bona Fide Offer of Employment for a modified duty position in their original department or for another department. - An employee who does not qualify for Temporary Income Benefits or whose benefits are used up before being released to duty by the attending physician may use their sick leave and/or vacation to supplement their income. - An employee who has used all Temporary Income Benefits, sick leave and vacation as the result of a job-related injury or illness before being released to return to work by the attending physician may be granted a leave of absence, without pay, for a reasonable period if so recommended by their Department Head/Elected Official. - 6.
+Salary Continuation Payments: Subject to the provisions set forth later in this policy, full-time regular law enforcement employees who must miss work because of job related injuries or illness are eligible to receive Salary Continuation payments. - a.
+Salary Continuation is paid at one hundred (100%) of the employee's regular rate.